open-AIMS/stats-library/README.md

   url =	{<link to resource online>},
   UPLOADER = {<your first name>},
-  AIMS_URL = {<link to file on AIMS sharepoint>}, SYNOPSIS = {<summary/notes/description/remarks about the resource>}
+  AIMS_URL = {<link to file on AIMS sharepoint>}, NOTES = {<summary/notes/description/remarks about the resource>}
 }
 ```

 Note the custom fields in ALL CAPS - these will not be present in an ordinary bibtex entry and you will have to add them yourself.
-If you can't be bothered writing the synopsis, it would be good to at least have the abstract field present.
+If you can't be bothered writing the notes, it would be good to at least have the abstract field present.

 ###  **Important!!** File access restriction